Cyphrme/Coze/docs/coze_vs_jose.md

 # Coze
 ## Coze Vs JOSE
 ### Key Differentiators from JOSE to Coze.
-- We use hex and not "b64ut.  b64ut is also a "bucket convert" encoding, which we also find cumbersome.
+- Coze uses Hex and not b64ut.  b64ut is also a "bucket convert" encoding, which we also find cumbersome.
 Hex is equivalent in "bucket convert" (treating strings as varying units of bytes) as well as "iterative divide by radix" (idbr), treating strings as numbers conversion.
 - JOSE doesn't give a good way to represent byte information.
-You're on your own to figure it out although it's suggested to use a base64 url (truncated?).
+You're on your own to figure it out although it's suggested to use a base64 url truncated.
   See section on base64 regarding JOSE comparison.
-- Canonicalization is used in JOSE, but it's not paramount and only applied narrowly.
+- Canonicalization is used in JOSE, but it's only applied narrowly to thumbprints.
 Coze uses the generalized "Canonical Hash" (CH) to thumbprint any JSON object or binary blob, including keys and messages.
 - Instead of "claims" inside of "payload" which is separate from head, Coze puts everything in head.